 Lori Smetanka is the Executive Director of the National Consumer Voice for Quality Long-Term Care, the leading national nonprofit advocacy organization representing consumers receiving long-term care and services in nursing homes, assisted living facilities, and home and community–based settings.
 Lori has her pulse on the resident experience, what residents are feeling about their experiences of the past 16 months and what they want the future of their care and support to look like.

 Life is Better in Community: Declare Your Interdependence

-In our first Facebook Live event, originally aired on March 8, we explored the connections we have that make us ‘better together,’ and discussed the interdependence that happens when we have the passion to make a difference in the world of aging services.
+In our first Facebook Live event, we explored the connections we have that make us ‘better together,’ and discussed the interdependence that happens when we have the passion to make a difference in the world of aging services.
 We shared our commitment to interdependence, and challenged participants to explore this topic with us, knowing that “by declaring our interdependence, we recognize that when we are united, we have endless possibilities; when we are partners, we build community; when we are proactive together, we reduce our fear of change, and when we cultivate the common ground, we grow individually and collectively.